kmonsoor/blog.kmonsoor.com/content/articles/pelican-how-to-make-seo-friendly.md

 ## Other tips

 ### Name your images properly
-Because search enginges index images too.
-With proper names, images becomes relevant with the topic, hence poetntial to draw traffic.
+Because search-engines index images too.
+With proper names, images becomes relevant with the topic, hence potential to draw traffic.

 ### Use Google Keyword planner